llmhyy/tregression/README.md

 ### Notes for Developers
 #### Regressions4J's CLI.jar
-The repository for the CLI.jar is in this link (https://github.com/SongXueZhi/regs4j/tree/feature/tregression-integration)<br/>
+The feature branch for our modified CLI.jar is in this link (https://github.com/SongXueZhi/regs4j/tree/feature/tregression-integration)<br/>
 The current JAR file in the scripts directory is based off of Release 1.2 (https://github.com/SongXueZhi/regs4j/releases/tag/1.2).<br/>
 Modifications were made to integrate with TRregression.
 - example.CLI#checkout